Keyboard shortcuts

 Peer lifecyclepeer_lifecycle.goStart/stop peers, router registration, lifecycle hooks, and store shutdown sequencing.

-Admin serviceadmin_service.goSplit/merge proposal handling and applied admin command side effects.
+Admin opsadmin_ops.goSplit/merge proposal handling and applied admin command side effects.

-Membership servicemembership_service.goConf-change proposal helpers and manifest metadata updates after membership changes.
+Membership opsmembership_ops.goConf-change proposal helpers and local region metadata updates after membership changes.

 Region catalogregion_catalog.goPublic region catalog accessors and region metadata lifecycle operations.